Updated: Jan 23

 After months of fighting a cold war with Søren, Kingsley and Mistress Nora sneak over to Sacred Heart in hopes of declaring a Christmas truce for one night with their infuriating priest.
 When the offer is accepted, the UnHoly Trinity celebrates the holiday together as only they can.

 The Christmas Truce is a free novella set in Tiffany Reisz's award-winning Original Sinners universe.
 This story takes place three Christmases before the first book in the series, The Siren.

 RATED: 18+ CATEGORY: MOOD:

 Who knew a Christmas novella could be so wonderful and deliciously sinful all at the same time?
-Enjoy this Christmas novella by grabbing the free ebook below.
+Enjoy this Christmas novella by grabbing the free ebook on Tiffany's website.
 Feel free to check out my reviews on the Original Sinners series to date as well.

 Where to Get Free ebook

 Kingsley: "Only one?
 I thought three was your finger preference?"

 He raised his hands, surrendering the battle of innuendo.

 Kingsley: "Green is a Christmas color."

 Nora: "I'm not jealous."